Wildland Fire Management

 Wildfire Program Framework

-A strong Preparedness program is the foundation for successful wildland fire management, which is accomplished through our Fire Management Officers and other staff.
+A strong Preparedness program is a foundation for successful wildland fire management, which is accomplished through our Fire Management Officers and other staff.
 The basis of our programs is a series of agreements with county, state, and federal agencies, which provide the authorities and framework for successful cooperative, interagency wildfire management.
 FMOs facilitate and coordinate multi-agency planning; dispatching and response for wildfire incidents, including county and state level Annual Operating Plans.

 DFPC provides assistance and support for wildland fire training and qualifications, including the administration of the Incident Qualification System (IQS) and facilitating entry of county and local fire agencies into the Resource Ordering and Status System (ROSS).
 Allow these resources to participate in the National Response Plan and be available for incidents in Colorado and across the country if needed.